 It’s that golden period between 1959 and 1963 that remains special, however, and hopefully both sets of fans will have some appreciation of the great clashes of days gone by.

-On the basis that practically every side has issues with Manchester United, we’ve included them on this list.
+On the basis that practically every side has issues with Manchester United, we’ve included them on this list of Spurs rivals.
 We’ve drawn swords with the club over many decades and once again, Old Trafford was another ground where we endured a long, barren spell which was only recently broken.